AppleVine/workbookt3/workbook.md

 ## 9 - Explain data types, using examples from the JavaScript programming language
 <!-- [Provides a thorough explanation of data types in programming] 6 points -->

-Data types the different ways data is stored and how it can be interacted with.
-In Javascript, there are:
+Data types are the different ways data is stored and how it can be interacted with.
+In Javascript, there are:<sup>4</sup>
 Strings - a collection of numbers, letters and symbols.
 Strings can be manoipulated with some methods, for example ```toUppserCase()``` will convert the string into capital letters (uppercase), ```concat()``` will concatenate two strings (add them together), or ```slice()``` to get portions of a string.
 In the example below, since both variables are assigned as strings it will not treat them as numeric values, and instead will concatenate them.

 ```js